 Family game night:

 Playing games with the entire family is a great way to strengthen relationships while helping kids learn.
 Choose games that help your children utilize their reading, writing, and counting skills.
-Strategy games will help with their critical thinking and problem solving skills.
+Strategy games will help with critical thinking and problem-solving skills.
 A simple game of charades can help with their communication and teamwork abilities.
 Family games that even younger children will love are Monopoly Jr. and Jenga, while older kids might enjoy Scrabble Jr. or Cranium.